kvoidkato/lab_manager/README.md

 ## 🤝 Contribution

+*In short, to use the lab manager, click the lab.exe file and proceed.*

 This project is part of the UNIOSUN Software Engineering curriculum.
 Contributions or suggestions for improvement are welcome!
 Feel free to fork the repository and submit pull requests.

 ---